 ACTION DESCRIPTIONS

-CABIN CREWMEMBERS The PIC initiates the evacuation by issuing the appropriate command (ie. EA ASY
+CABIN CREWMEMBERS The PIC initiates the evacuation by issuing the appropriate command (ie. EASY

-STAY IN BRACE POSITIONVICTOR) and/or evacuation signal.
+STAY IN BRACE POSITION VICTOR) and/or evacuation signal.

 UNTIL AIRCRAFT COMES

-TO A COMPLETE STOP Cabin Crew will make an independent decision to initiate an evacuation w
+TO A COMPLETE STOP Cabin Crew will make an independent decision to initiate an evacuation when there

-is severe structural damage, a life-threatening situation (fire, smoke, impa
+is severe structural damage, a life-threatening situation (fire, smoke, impact forces,

 ditching) or abnormal aircraft attitude exists and there is no response from the flight

 deck.

 Cabin Crew should be aware of additional instructions/qualifiers given over the pa

 by the PIC (i.e., Do not use 1R).
-Any reference to a specific exit during an e
+Any reference to a specific exit during an evacuation

 will mean NOT to use that exit.
-(Change door mode before leaving your st
+(Change door mode before leaving your station.)

-CABIN CREW SHOUT When directed to evacuate by the PIC or initiated by a flight attendant ,
+CABIN CREW SHOUT When directed to evacuate by the PIC or initiated by a flight attendant

 COMMANDS, e.g.,

 'RELEASE SEAT BELTS'

 CABIN CREW RELEASE Stow seat belts (in the jump seat) to eliminate the possibility of interference of egress

 SEAT BELT/HARNESS AND to exit.

-STOW JUMP SEAT ASSIGNED CABIN CREW
+STOW JUMP SEAT

+ASSIGNED CABIN CREW

 WILL ACTIVATE

 EMERGENCY

-LIGHTS/SIGNALLING

-SYSTEM
+LIGHTS/SIGNALLING SYSTEM

 CABIN CREW ASSESS Evaluate outside conditions. (i.e. smoke, fire, obstructions, aircraft attitude, water)

-CONDITIONS

-ODEN EVITS
+CONDITIONS 2 ratural outside conditions. (no. smoke, me, obstructions, uncruit attitude, water)

 OPEN EXITS Open the door in armed position.
 Pull the manual inflation handle.

-CABIN CREW SHOUT Open the door in armed position.
-Pull the manual inflation handle.
+CABIN CREW SHOUT COMMANDS, e.g.,

 COMMANDS, e.g.,

 'LEAVE BELONGINGS '

 'COME THIS WAY'

 ASSUME PROTECTED Assume the protected position to maintain balance.

 POSITION WITH Utilize the fuselage assist handle to avoid being pushed out the exit.

-INTERNATIONAL STOP SIGN The hand closest to passengers is raised in the International Stop Sign.
+INTERNATIONAL STOP SIGN RAISED The hand closest to passengers is raised in the International Stop Sign.

-RAISED Make an contact with assistants reminding them to stay at the bettern and against here

-CABIN CREW SHOUTMake eye contact with assistants reminding them to stay at the bottom and a pulling people off the bottom of the slide. assist by
+CABIN CREW SHOUT Make eye contact with assistants reminding them to stay at the bottom and assist by

-putting people on the bottom of the since.
+COMMANDS, e.g., pulling people off the bottom of the slide.

-YOU, YOU STAY AT THE
+'YOU, YOU STAY AT THE

 BOTTOM ASSIST PEOPLE

-OFF' (at door exit)

-YOU STAY OUT ON THE
+OFF' (at door exit) 'YOU STAY OUT ON THE

 WING HELP THE PEOPLE

 OUT' (at window exit)'

-CABIN CREW EVACUATE Once you have determined the exit is usable, drop the international stop signature of the international stop signature n and
+CABIN CREW EVACUATE Once you have determined the exit is usable, drop the international stop sign and

 PASSENGERS begin shouting appropriate commands.

 SHOUT COMMANDS, e.g.,

+(CDOSS VOUD 4 DIAS

 'CROSS YOUR ARMS.

 JUMP, JUMP (at door exits)

+I